-The reports issued by experts must be provided by the parties together with their claim (i.e. the document that initiates the proceedings) or together with their response to the claim.
+The reports issued by experts must be provided by the parties together with their claim (i.e., the document that initiates the proceedings) or together with their response to the claim.
 If this is not possible, the parties can announce their intention to provide such reports in the claim or in the response to the claim.
 In such case, the reports shall be provided to the court five days before the date set for the pre-trial hearing (Audiencia Previa), so that the court may provide a copy to the other party.

-Expert reports, the necessity or usefulness of which lies in the statement of defence or the allegations and pleas set forth at the pre-trial hearing (and the need for which therefore becomes apparent at a later stage of the proceedings) shall be submitted by the parties for their transfer to the counterparties at least five days prior to the trial.
+Additionally, any expert report whose necessity or usefulness lies in the statement of defence or the allegations and pleas set forth at the pre-trial hearing shall be submitted by the parties for their transfer to the counterparties at least five days prior to the trial.